myspc-development/art-test/docs/admin-guide.md

 ### Updates

-The **Updates** tab allows administrators to pull the latest plugin code directly from a GitHub repository.
-Specify the repository URL, branch or release and optional access token.
+The **Updates** tab allows administrators to pull the latest plugin code from GitHub using either a ZIP download or a `git pull`.
+Enter the **GitHub Repo** in `owner/repo` format and choose an **Update Method** of ZIP, Git or Auto-detect.
+Auto-detect uses `git pull` when the plugin folder is a Git clone and falls back to downloading the latest release ZIP otherwise.
 You can manually check for updates or enable automatic daily checks.
 Upload new versions over the existing plugin folder or use this tab—settings are preserved because the uninstall process never runs during an upgrade.
 The **Keep Data on Uninstall** option ensures content remains if you remove the plugin entirely.
 After each successful update, an unordered list of the files that changed appears beneath the success notice.

 ### Shortcode Pages